KarlsruheGraphGeneration/KaGen/README.md

 ### Random Delaunay Graphs RDG(n)
 Generate an undirected random graph using the random Delaunay graph model RDG(n).

-NOTE: The graph is generated with periodic boundary conditions to avoid long edges at the border.
+**Note:** The graph is generated with periodic boundary conditions to avoid long edges at the border.

 #### Application
 ```